peter23/PicoFramework/README.md

 - `getRunView ($name[, $data])`.
 Calls `runView` and returns its output as a variable.

 - `getModule ($name)`.
 Modules are php files, which should contain class Module\_$name.
 All special characters in $name will be replaced with "\_".
-That class can extends BaseModule, which just provides $class->DB variable with FluentPDO instance.
+That class can extends BaseModule, which just provides $class->DB variable with PicoDatabase instance.
 Any module will be created only once, further calls will receive existing instance (singleton).

 - `_U ($q[, $params])`.
 Returns URL of controller $q with GET parameters $params. $params can be a string or an array.
 It considers BASE\_URL from "paths" config.